peterajhgraham/peterajhgraham/README.md

     🧠 Computational Neuroscience Researcher @ Brown 🏫
     💻 ML Engineer & Researcher 💼

-    Building at the crossroads of neural computation and
+    Building at the crossroads of neural computation and artificial intelligence.
 </pre>

 </div>